 Filing your taxes yourself has never been easier.
 As long as you have internet access, you can submit your tax return from the comfort of your couch.
-In fact, according to the IRS, 92% of tax returns were e-filed in 2017 and over 51 million were filed from home.
 Before you get started, however, you’ll have to choose which online tax software to trust with all your financial details.
 That’s not always easy.

 That’s where SmartAsset comes in.
 We reviewed the most common tax programs available.
 Our analysis included a breakdown and comparison of available features such as penalty and fee guarantees and audit support, as well as a price comparison.